 “When faith ceases to pray, it ceases to live.”– A.C.
 Dixon

 Jesus Cares About Our Faith

-So important is faith that Jesus said to Peter, “but I have prayed for you that your faith may not fail…(Luke 22:32) At a time that would test the Apostle Peter perhaps more than any other time, the concern of Jesus for Peter was that Peter’s “faith may not fail.”
+So important is faith that Jesus said to Peter, “but I have prayed for you that your faith may not fail…” (Luke 22:32).
+At a time that would test the Apostle Peter perhaps more than any other time, the concern of Jesus for Peter was that Peter’s “faith may not fail.”
 It was Peter’s faith that needed guarding.
 And when Jesus spoke of His return to Earth after His ascension, Christ’s first concern was, “I tell you, he will give justice to them speedily.
 Nevertheless, when the Son of Man comes, will he find faith on earth?
 (Luke 18:8)”

-Through faith the Spirit of Truth leads us into the unknown.
-We enter in the name of the Man we’ve not seen, for Him who’s greatness is unsearchable, to do a work that is not ours, by abilities we don’t possess, so that our heavenly Father may glorify Christ Jesus, His One and Only Son.Tweet
+By faith, the Spirit of Truth leads us into the unknown.
+We enter by the name of a Man we’ve not seen, whose greatness we cannot comprehend, to do a work that is not ours, by abilities we don’t possess, so our Father may glorify His One and Only Son.Tweet